BestTimesToVisit.com Logo

 safety

 Grenada is generally a safe island, but like anywhere, it's wise to be aware of your surroundings, especially in crowded areas or at night.
-Avoid displaying expensive jewelry or large amounts of cash, and if you're out late, consider taking a licensed taxi rather than walking alone.
+Avoid displaying expensive jewelry or large amounts of cash, and keep your valuables secure in your hotel safe.
+Stick to well-lit and populated areas after dark.

 packing